hpssjellis/tedx-feb-2026-educational-duality/image-prompt01.md

 A highly detailed, hand-drawn isometric doodle diagram in bright colors of the hypnagogia state where a sleeping person goes over things in their mind in preparation for long term memory and creative problem solving.
 Style is pencil sketch with clean ink outlines on a light paper background.
 Use a professional cartoonish aesthetic similar to whiteboard animations.
 Include labels, arrows showing flow, and small detailed vignettes.
 Minimalist accent colors, high contrast, educational presentation style.

+## AMCC ACC

+A highly detailed, hand-drawn isometric doodle diagram in bright colors of the amcc for will power to do something new and the acc for activity monitoring and regulation all in a thought diagram with students on cell phones or being active.
+Style is pencil sketch with clean ink outlines on a light paper background.
+Use a professional cartoonish aesthetic similar to whiteboard animations.
+Include labels, arrows showing flow, and small detailed vignettes.
+Minimalist accent colors, high contrast, educational presentation style.